mdvb1001/bamazon/README.md

  Here you will be able to buy the products listed in the product list by entering an ID number.
  You can exit this app at anytime by selecting `Exit App`.
 If you want to shop more, then go for `Shop`.

-* Type 'node bamazonManager.js' to get to the meat of part 2.
+* Type `node bamazonManager.js` to get to the meat of part 2.

  Here, you will be presented with a menu of awesome commands: